joaosantos15/js-libp2p/README.md

         protocolMuxing: {             // Protocol muxing sequence. libp2p uses sane defaults (below).
 You can override these with:
           transport: {
             secio: {
-              spdy: {
-                '*': '*'
-              },
-              mplex: {
+              spdy: '*',              // '*' means, from this point forward, accept any protocol
-                '*': '*'
+              mplex: '*'
             }
           }
         }
-        }
       },

+      // Enable/Disable Experimental features
       EXPERIMENTAL: {                 // Experimental features ("behind a flag")
         pubsub: true,
         dht: true
       }
     }

-    // overload any defaults of your bundle Object.assign(options, _options)
+    // overload any defaults of your bundle using https://lodash.com/docs/4.17.5#defaultsDeep defaultsDeep(options, _options)

     super(options)
   }
 }

-// Now all the nodes you create, will have TCP, WebSockets, SPDY, SECIO and MulticastDNS support.
+// Now all the nodes you create, will have TCP, WebSockets, SPDY, MPLEX, SECIO and MulticastDNS support.
 ```

 ### API